The International Directory

 Awards and Honors

-A frequent contributor to Cricket Magazine, his story, “Sgt.
-Monday of the Enchanted Kingdom Police” won the 2002 Magazine Merit Award for Fiction.
+A frequent contributor to Cricket Magazine, his stories have won the Magazine Merit Award for Fiction: “Sgt.
+Monday of the Enchanted Kingdom Police” (2002) and “The Return of Sal Caputo” (2017) .

 The novel, Chief Sunrise, John McGraw, and Me, was named a 2005 Best Book for Young Adults by the American Library Association.